 Finding banks that need deposits can be a challenge.
 Fortunately, with advances in financial technology, commonly known as fintech, businesses can access the most competitive rates from banks that need deposits without geographical limitations.
 Our company, the American Deposit Management Co.
 [ADM], makes this process simple.

-Get the Most Safety and Most Return on Business Cash Reserves
+Get the Most Safety and Competitive Returns on Business Cash Reserves

-At ADM, we have developed a nationwide network of banks seeking deposits.
-These banks compete for business cash by offering businesses the most competitive interest rates available.
+At ADM, we have developed a nationwide network of banks and credit unions seeking deposits.
+These financial institutions compete for business cash by offering businesses competitive interest rates.
 Through an American Money Market Account [AMMA™], our customers have access to these competitive interest rates.

 Additionally, with AMMA™, the entirety of a business’ cash reserves can be covered by FDIC / NCUA insurance, the highest level of protection available.
 All of this occurs inside one account, with a consolidated monthly statement that makes reconciliations easy.
 To get started reaping the benefits of AMMA™, contact us today.
-Our online application only takes about 10 minutes to complete, and once you’re approved, our team of cash management specialists will be at your disposal.
+Our online application is simple to complete, and once you’re approved, our team of cash management specialists will be at your disposal.